0xKourama/Elbanna-NP-Notes/work/sec_presentation.md

 2. `enabling MFA` is usually `very easy` as answering a text containing a verification code

 `getting used to a good authentication strategy only requires time`

+# to sum up:
+1. your company is a target so don't take security lightly
+2. your password is important but easy to improve
+3. use a password manager

 # what are your concerns? what still requires clarification?
 # what have you learned from the session? what would be your next step?